 Here are the abbreviations and terms that are used in the Wi-Fi world:

-|•||BSS mode.
-Wi-Fi networks can operate in either the infrastructure mode, or ad-hoc mode.
+•BSS mode.
+Wi-Fi networks can operate in either the infrastructure mode, or the ad-hoc mode.
 In the infrastructure mode, a wireless access point is used to create, control and regulate the network.
 In the ad-hoc mode, there is no access point and wireless devices communicate directly with each other.
 This is called "IBSS" (Independent Basic Service Set), more on this here: http://en.wikipedia.org/wiki/Independent_Basic_Service_Set.
 In practice, the use of the ad-hoc mode has ceased almost entirely.
 For this reason, our newer WA2000 Wi-Fi/BLE add-on module does not even support working with ad-hoc networks or creating own ad-hoc networks.

-|•||BSSID stands for Basic Service Set Identifier.
-This is the "MAC address of the wireless network".
-When your network is built on the access point, this is the MAC address of this access point.
+•BSSID stands for Basic Service Set Identifier.
+This is the "MAC address of the wireless network."
+For an access point, this is its MAC address on the Wi-Fi interface.
 For ad-hoc networks the BSSID is selected with certain randomness built in.
-More on this here: http://en.wikipedia.org/wiki/BSSID#Basic_service_set_identifier.
+For more info see http://en.wikipedia.org/wiki/BSSID#Basic_service_set_identifier.

-|•||Channel.
+•Channel.
 Wi-Fi devices operate on preset frequencies grouped into several frequency ranges or bands.
 Our original GA1000 Wi-Fi add-on module only supports the 2.4GHz band and only implements 802.11b/g standards.
 The WA2000 Wi-Fi/BLE add-on module supports both the 2.4GHz and 5.0GHz (802.11a) bands.
 Channel refers to the channel number, not the actual frequency used.
-Depending on the locale, you can be restricted to fewer channels: http://en.wikipedia.org/wiki/List_of_WLAN_channels.
+Depending on the locale (domain), you can be restricted to fewer channels: http://en.wikipedia.org/wiki/List_of_WLAN_channels.

-|•||RSSI.
-Stands for Received Signal Strength Indication.
-This is a measure of the quality of RF signal received from the wireless network (or peer).
-More on this here: http://en.wikipedia.org/wiki/Rssi
+•RSSI stands for Received Signal Strength Indication.
+This is a measure of the quality of RF signal received from the wireless network (or peer): http://en.wikipedia.org/wiki/Rssi

-|•||WEP stands for Wired Equivalent Privacy, a widely used method of protecting Wi-Fi networks from eavesdropping and unauthorized access.
+•WEP stands for Wired Equivalent Privacy, a method of protecting Wi-Fi networks from eavesdropping and unauthorized access.
 The name carries a bit of a wishful thinking, as it has been clearly demonstrated that WEP is rather weak and can be easily defeated.
 Read on here: http://en.wikipedia.org/wiki/Wired_Equivalent_Privacy.

 •WPA means Wi-Fi Protected Access.
 This is a security protocol that exists in two versions — WPA and WPA2.
-WPA was developed in response to serious weaknesses discovered in the WEP standard.
+WPA was developed in response to serious weaknesses discovered in the WEP protocol.
 Tibbo devices support "personal" WPA protocols WPA-PSK and WPA2-PSK.
-Read about WPA here: http://en.wikipedia.org/wiki/Wi-Fi_Protected_Access.
+Learn about WPA here: http://en.wikipedia.org/wiki/Wi-Fi_Protected_Access.
 We are working on adding the support for WPA-enterprise protocols to our devices.